Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

         .doOnSubscribe { println("OnSubscribe") } // provide some insight
         .doOnComplete { println("OnComplete") }   // ...
         .doFinally { println("Finally") }         // ... into what's going on
-    // iterate over the source fully
+    // collect the source fully
     source.collect { println(it) }
 }
 ```